YashJhaGA/DataMiningProject/README.md

 Before running this program, you will need to install the following libraries.
-You can run these commands.
+You can run these commands in the terminal.

 pip install numpy